-You have to take the bus and the journey takes about an hour, ask us for the necessary information and be on time!
+You have to take the bus and the journey takes about an hour, don't hesitate to ask us for any information and make sure to be on time!

 If I am taking the DELF exam, how do I get to the examination centre in Sophia Antipolis?

-If I am absent for the DELF exam for health reasons will I be reimbursed?
+If I miss class for any reason including the DELF exam or or health reasons, will I be reimbursed?

-No, if you are absent for the DELF exam for any reason, you will not be refunded.
+No, if you are absent for the DELF exam or any other reason, you will not be refunded.

 Will I be in a class with other students the same age as me?
 What do I do if they are all much older or younger than me?

 Most of our students are between the ages of 17 and 40 but we do have older students.
-All students are here with the same objective, to improve their French, so whatever their age, you are sure to find something to talk about.
+Everyone comes here with the same aim, to improve their French, so whatever their age, you are sure to find something to talk about.

 Will I be given all the learning materials that I need?

-Beginner and elementary students can borrow a book for 20 € which will be handed back to them when leaving the school if they don't keep the book.
+Beginner and elementary students can borrow a book for 20 € which will be given back to them upon return of the book.
 Other levels will be given handouts as required.

 Do all the lessons take place at the IH premises?

-Our premises are very large with up to 10 classrooms.
-We may have to rent other premises in the summer but this is rare.
+Our premises are large with 8 classrooms.
+We may have to rent other premises during busy periods.

 Can I stay after my lessons to do extra work?